ahhossain/ppr/README.md

 Check out the site at **https://amith12355.pythonanywhere.com/pprsite/**

 This is a simple website to browser the Irish Property Price Register which is a record of all residential property sales (https://www.propertypriceregister.ie/)

-File location: 'https://www.propertypriceregister.ie/website/npsra/ppr/npsra-ppr.nsf/Downloads/PPR-ALL.zip/$FILE/PPR-ALL.zip'
+Its provided as a CSV file making it difficult to access and navigate File location: 'https://www.propertypriceregister.ie/website/npsra/ppr/npsra-ppr.nsf/Downloads/PPR-ALL.zip/$FILE/PPR-ALL.zip'

 There are two main parts of this project: